mobay7777/wallet/README.md

-# TomoWallet - Secure Wallet for TomoChain
+# Wallet - Secure Wallet for Rupaya
-TomoWallet web version can send TOMO, TRC20, TRC21.
+Wallet web version can send RUPX, TRC20, TRC21.
 It can help you manage your balance and transactions also.

-Support both **TomoChain Mainet** and and **TomoChain testnet**
+Support both **Rupaya Mainet** and and **Rupaya testnet**

 ## Requirements
 Node v8.9.0